joaomdsg/thag-stack-web-app-template/README.md

 ### 5. Setup IDE for development

 While it's not strictly necessary, adding intellisense support for `HTMX`, `Templ`, `TailwindCSS` and `Alpine.js` in your prefered IDE (if avaliable), will result in a much richer development experience.

-For the best development experience it is recomended to use a `Linux` or `MacOS` operatin system and [VSCode](https://code.visualstudio.com) or [VSCodium - Open version of VSCode](https://vscodium.com/) as the IDE.

 Here is a list of extencions for VSCode/VSCodium recommended for this project:
 - [Go](https://marketplace.visualstudio.com/items?itemName=golang.go)